-Archivists at NMAH have begun a crowd sourcing campaign to digitize the diaries along with many other works in their collections.
-Many people have spent long hours reading the handwritten diaries and transcribing them into a word document.
-Baekeland’s handwriting is challenging for the most seasoned transcriber and the process is tedious at best.
-But the stories the diaries tell are engrossing and edifying.
+In 2015, with Hugh Karraker’s support, archivists at the NMAH organized a crowd sourcing campaign to digitize the diaries.
+Over the years, these efforts have continued with many other works in their collections.
+Volunteers spent long hours reading Leo’s handwritten diaries and transcribing them.
+They are now available in PDF format.Baekeland’s handwriting was challenging for the most seasoned transcriber.
+But the stories told are engrossing and edifying.
 Baekeland holds no punches and has opinions that will thrill and horrify.
 He shows great emotion talking about the playfulness of his colleagues at The Chemists’ Club, as well as the pain of watching his son go off to the Great War.
-Baekeland has an engaging outlook on everything from women smoking in public, to Belgians eating with their knives, to momentous world events, to flowering fruits in his garden.
+Baekeland has an engaging outlook on everything from women smoking in public, to Belgians eating with their knives, to momentous world events, to flowering fruit trees in his garden.

-Abstract: The papers document Leo H. Baekeland, a Belgian born chemist who invented Velox photographic paper (1893) and Bakelite (1907), an inexpensive, nonflammable, versatile plastic.
+View Guide to the Leo H. Baekeland Papers, NMAH.AC.005 Smithsonian National Museum of American History, by Robert Harding 1994.
+The collection requires 15 cubic feet, 49 boxes.
+The papers document Leo H. Baekeland, a Belgian born chemist who invented Velox photographic paper (1893) and Bakelite (1907), an inexpensive, nonflammable, versatile plastic.
 The papers include student notebooks; private laboratory notebooks and journals; commercial laboratory notes; diaries; patents; technical papers; biographies; newspaper clippings; maps; graphs; blueprints; account books; batch books; formula books; order books; photographs; and correspondence regarding Baekeland, 1887-1943.

 The collection also has available for loan the two DVD box set including the 59-minute and 21-minute educational versions of the documentary film, All Things Bakelite: The Age of Plastic.